Our staff are a diverse group of highly skilled, committed and spirited people.

 He has published 30 scientific papers and more than 90 articles.
 He is also the author of the Doctor’s Diet, a cookbook based on science and inspired by a love of good food.

 Besides his role as VicHealth CEO, Dr Demaio also co-hosts the ABC television show Ask the Doctor – an innovative and exploratory factual medical series broadcasting across Australia and around the world.

 Dr Demaio originally trained and worked as a medical doctor at The Alfred Hospital in Melbourne.
 He holds a Masters degree in public health, a PhD in non-communicable diseases and has held fellowships at both Harvard Medical School and Johns Hopkins School of Public Health.

 Executive Manager, Corporate Services Group

-His qualifications include a Master of Business Communications from the Queensland University of Technology.
+Melanie has a Bachelor of Arts in Communications from the University of Technology Sydney.

 Executive Lead, People & CulturePadam is a People & Culture executive focused on explaining the “why” behind business decisions and people and culture interventions, to build engagement and drive effective execution of strategy.